 When attempting to repair your washing machine, it is important to remain safe.
-Washing machine repair is best handled by an outside professional, so hiring a washing machine repair service could be extremely helpful for minimizing your risk of injury and additional issues while attempting to clean or repair your own washing machine.
-There are some situations where you can handle the washing machine repair on your own.
+Washing machine repair is best handled by an outside professional, so hiring a washing machine repair service could be extremely helpful for minimizing your risk of injury and additional issues while attempting laundry machine repair on your own.
+There are some situations where you can handle fixing your washing machine by yourself.

 Safety Tips You Need to Know Before You Attempt Any Repairs